Multilevel quasi Monte Carlo methods for elliptic PDEs with random field coefficients via fast white noise sampling: Introduction

-We therefore adopt a hybrid MC/QMC approach.
-The advantage of doing so is that we can sample white noise exactly, independently from the truncation level and the wavelet degree considered (e.g.~while we use Haar wavelets, Hermann and Schwab in \cite{HerrmannSchwab2017} consider higher degree wavelets), without introducing any additional bias into the MLQMC estimate.
+The advantage of our hybrid QMC/MC approach is that we can sample white noise exactly, independently from the truncation level and the wavelet degree considered (e.g.~while we use Haar wavelets, Herrmann and Schwab in \cite{HerrmannSchwab2017} consider higher degree wavelets), without introducing any additional bias into the MLQMC estimate.
 In contrast, in the aforementioned MLQMC algorithms the expansion must be truncated after enough terms to make the truncation error negligible.
 Naturally, this advantage comes at a price: since we are using pseudo-random numbers as well, the asymptotic convergence rate of our method with respect to the number of samples $N$ is still the standard MC rate of $O(N^{-1/2})$.
 Nevertheless, we show that large computational gains can be recovered in practice in a pre-asymptotic QMC-like regime in which the convergence rate is $O(N^{-\chi})$, $\chi \geq 1/2$, and we derive a partial convergence result (cf.~supplementary material) that explains this behaviour in the QMC case.

-Wavelets are used in both \cite{KuoSchwabSloan2015} and \cite{HerrmannSchwab2017}, but no comment is made about how to work with the wavelet basis in practice if this is not nested within the FEM approximation subspace.
-This happens whenever the mesh on which we solve the Whittle SPDE \eqref{eq:white_noise_eqn} is non-uniform.
-When working with complex geometries and graded meshes it is desirable for the sampled Mat\'ern field to have the same accuracy as the solution of the PDE of interest (e.g.~\eqref{eq:diffusion_eqn_for_QMC_conv_general}) and the Mat\'ern field should not therefore be sampled on a uniform structured mesh.
-For this purpose, we adopt the embedded mesh technique by Osborn et al.~\cite{Osborn2017} so that in the MLQMC hierarchy each mesh of $G$ is nested within the corresponding mesh of $D$ and we deal with the non-nestedness of the FEM and wavelet spaces via a supermesh construction.

-In the independent white noise realization case we construct a two-way supermesh between the graded FEM mesh of interest and a uniform ``wavelet'' mesh and we sample white noise in a consistent way between the FEM and the wavelet subspaces.
-In the MLQMC coupled realization case, we construct a three-way supermesh between the two non-nested FEM meshes and the ``wavelet'' mesh.
-The supermesh constructions can be simplified when the meshes involved are nested and if all meshes are nested no supermesh is required.
-In any case, the number of supermesh cells is still linear in the number of cells of the parent meshes under mild assumptions \cite{quasi-uniform-supermeshing}.
-We remark that the same supermeshing strategy can be employed to sample the truncated white noise expansion used in \cite{HerrmannSchwab2017} in the general non-uniform case as our technique easily generalises to higher degree wavelets.